-I love a denim bib.
-It doesn't wear out, it's soft, it's cute and so hip!
+I love a denim bib, it's classic.
+It doesn't wear out, it's soft, it's cute and looks good with everything!
 It's non-gender specific so it can get passed down to the next sibling or cousin . . .

 If you don't save jeans for sewing projects, you can find little denim pockets at your local resale shop or garage sale on children's clothing or most men's jeans which have a perfect little (change) pocket.